Matt Olson Player Props: Braves vs. Brewers

 Matt Olson At The Plate

-- He ranks 74th in batting average, 24th in on base percentage, and third in slugging among the qualified hitters in MLB action.
+- Olson leads Atlanta with 95 hits, batting .258 this season with 53 extra-base hits.

+- Among the qualifying hitters in MLB action, his batting average ranks 74th, his on-base percentage ranks 23rd, and he is second in the league in slugging.

-- Olson has reached base via a hit in 62 games this year (of 95 played), and had multiple hits in 25 of those games.
+- Olson has reached base via a hit in 63 games this season (of 96 played), and had multiple hits in 25 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.